Healing Within Reach: Join for only $297. TAP TO READ

 • Attempting to alter appearance through various means including cosmetic surgery

 It’s easy to see how BDD can be completely overwhelming and how it can start to consume one’s life when not addressed.
-These symptoms can create the vicious cycle that ends up enabling and worsening other symptoms, making the obsessions and stress more severe[2].
+These symptoms can create the vicious cycle that ends up enabling and worsening other symptoms, making the obsessions and stress more severe [2].

 Causes and Risk Factors of Body Dysmorphia

-When it comes to body dysmorphia, a mixture of different factors are generally at play that end up causing this disorder.
-It’s believed that genetics, the environment, and overall psychological aspects are the key influences of body dysmorphia[2].
+When it comes to body dysmorphia, a mixture of different factors is generally at play that end up causing this disorder.
+It’s believed that genetics, the environment, and overall psychological aspects are the key influences of body dysmorphia [2].
 There is no single known cause, and each person with this disorder will have a completely different background and circumstance than someone else.
 History of BDD within the family, experiences during childhood, societal factors (such as media exposure), as well as brain chemistry can all be determining factors associated with this condition.

 Diagnosis and Treatments for Body Dysmorphia

 Body dysmorphia, unfortunately, goes undiagnosed in many cases, even though it is prevalent across various demographics.
-The reason for this may be due to the fact that when someone is struggling with the highly negative perceptions of their appearance, they are much less likely to reach out for help[3].
+The reason for this may be due to the fact that when someone is struggling with the highly negative perceptions of their appearance, they are much less likely to reach out for help [3].
 There are therapies and medications available to help regulate the symptoms of body dysmorphia, but the most constructive course of action is to address the problem at the source, which is oftentimes an impaired limbic system.